 The case with the orbit of the planet Mercury is different.
 It is the closest planet to the Sun.
-The influence of Sun’s gravity is much greater on the planet Mercury (depends on the square of the distance to the Sun), i.e., it is significantly different from the influence of Sun’s gravity on the Earth and the other planets.
+The influence of the Sun’s gravity is much greater on the planet Mercury (depends on the square of the distance to the Sun), i.e., it is significantly different from the influence of the Sun’s gravity on the Earth and the other planets.
 That is why its orbit deviates from the calculations we make under Newton’s law of universal gravitation.
 In 1915, however, Einstein applied the equations of the general theory of relativity and found the response to this deviation: the result of applying the equations of the general theory of relativity coincides much more precisely with the observations.
 But this is still within the Solar System – where the units of measurement, as well as the fundamental physical constants, do not undergo significant changes.

 Therefore, in our desire to describe the physical reality in the Universe:

 We cannot fail to reach the idea that, besides in the micro-world (described by the quantum theory),

 uncertainty exists also in the macro-world!

 But let us analyze the influence of gravity on the propagation of electromagnetic radiation and on the electromagnetic properties of atoms.